beejjorgensen/bgnet/src/bgnet.md

 ## `sendto()` and `recvfrom()`---Talk to me, DGRAM-style {#sendtorecv}

-\index{SOCK\_DGRAM@\texttt{SOCK\_DGRAM}} "This is all fine and dandy," I hear you saying, "but where does this leave me with unconnected datagram sockets?"
+[ixtt[SOCK\_DGRAM]] "This is all fine and dandy," I hear you saying, "but where does this leave me with unconnected datagram sockets?"
 No problemo, amigo.
 We have just the thing.

 Since datagram sockets aren't connected to a remote host, guess which piece of information we need to give before we send a packet?
 That's right!
 The